-1. To introduce the student regarding knowledge discovery and data mining.
-2. To expose the students with the data preprocessing techniques. aware the students regarding the supervised and unsupervised learning thods. strengthen the ability of the students for making use of data mining tware for finding solution of different domain problems.
+- 1. To introduce the student regarding knowledge discovery and data mining. - 2.
+To expose the students with the data preprocessing techniques. - 3.
+To aware the students regarding the supervised and unsupervised learning methods. - 4.
+To strengthen the ability of the students for making use of data mining software for finding solution of different domain problems.

-- 1. 1.
-Learn the need of the knowledge discovery and data mining.
-2. 2.
-Build the data by applying the data processing techniques.
-3. 3.
-Design the training set using supervised and unsupervised learning methods.
-4. Learn and build data mining applications using different data mining software.
+- 1. Learn the need of the knowledge discovery and data mining. - 2.
+Build the data by applying the data processing techniques. - 3.
+Design the training set using supervised and unsupervised learning methods. - 4.
+Learn and build data mining applications using different data mining software.